-The Severance and Change in Control Plan, or the Severance Plan, provides severance benefits to each of our employees selected for participation in the Severance Plan, subject to execution of a participation agreement for the Severance Plan.
-Upon the closing of our initial public offering, each of our executive officers and vice presidents, including our named executive officers, became participants in the Severance Plan.
+The Severance Plan provides severance benefits to each of our employees selected for participation in the Severance Plan, subject to execution of a participation agreement for the Severance Plan.
+Each of our executive officers and vice presidents, including our named executive officers, are participants in the Severance Plan.
 The benefits provided under the Severance Plan supersede any similar severance benefits described in a participant's offer letter or employment agreement.
-Participants in our Severance Plan will be entitled to receive continued payment of their base salary (12 months for our Chief Executive Officer, nine months for our other executive officers, senior vice presidents and certain other executives as designated by our board of directors and six months base salary for our vice presidents and all other participants so designated by our board) upon either an involuntary termination without cause or a resignation for good reason (as each such term is defined in the Severance Plan) following such termination.
-In addition, each participant with a qualifying termination is also eligible for payment of continued group health plan premiums during the period of base salary continuation.
-Our chief executive officers and senior vice presidents are also eligible to receive a prorated bonus at the target level for the year of termination, paid in equal installments over the period of base salary continuation.
-Our chief executive officer will also be entitled to an additional amount equal to any then earned but unpaid performance bonus for the calendar year preceding such termination, if our annual performance bonus, such that this provision will become applicable.
+Participants in our Severance Plan are entitled to receive continued payment of their base salary (12 months for our Chief Executive Officer, nine months for our other executive officers, senior vice presidents and certain other executives as designated by our Board and six months for our vice presidents and all other participants so designated by our Board) upon either an involuntary termination without cause or a resignation for good reason (as each such term is defined in the Severance Plan) following such termination.
+In addition, each participant with a qualifying termination is also eligible for payment of continued group health plan premiums during the period of base salary continuation, a prorated bonus at the target level for the year of termination, and an additional amount equal to any then earned but unpaid performance bonus for the calendar year preceding such termination.

-In the event that an involuntary termination without cause or a resignation for good reason occurs in the period commencing three months prior to and ending 12 months following a change in control, the participant will be entitled to receive a lump sum cash payment (equal to 18 of months base salary for our chief executive officer, 12 months of base salary for our other executive officers, senior vice presidents and certain other executives as designated by our board of directors and nine months of base salary for our vice presidents and all other participants so designated by our board) and a lump such cash payment in respect of such participant's target annual cash bonus (such payment at 150% of the annual target amount for the chief executive officer, 100% of target for our other executive officers, senior vice presidents and other executives as designated by our board of directors or 75% of target for our vice presidents and all other participants so designated by our board).
+In the event that an involuntary termination without cause or a resignation for good reason occurs in the period commencing three months prior to and ending 12 months following a change in control, the participant will be entitled to receive a lump sum cash payment (equal to 18 of months base salary for our Chief Executive Officer, 15 months of base salary for our other executives as designated by our Board and nine months of base salary for our vice presidents and all other participants so designated by our Board and nine months of base salary for our vice presidents and all other participants so designated by our Board) and a lump sum cash payment in respect of such participant's target annual cash bonus (such payment at 150% of the annual target amount for our Chief Executive Officer, 125% of target for our other executive officers, 100% of target for our senior vice presidents and other executives as designated by our Board or 75% of target for our vice presidents and all other participants so designated by our Board).
 In addition, each such participant with a qualifying change in control termination is also eligible for payment of continued group health plan premiums for a period of time equal to the number of months of base salary severance that is paid in a lump sum as specified above.
 Also, in the event of a change in control termination, the unvested portion of any equity awards granted to any participant will fully vest and become exercisable at the later of such participant's execution of a release or the effective date of such change in control.
 All such severance benefits are subject to the participant signing a general release of all known and unknown claims in substantially the form provided in the Severance Plan, as well as the participant's compliance with certain post-termination restrictive covenants.

-Our chief executive officer is also entitled to immediate vesting acceleration of any equity awards granted to our chief executive officer if the chief executive officer remains in our continued services through the date of such change in control.
+Our Chief Executive Officer is also entitled to immediate vesting acceleration of any equity awards granted to our Chief Executive Officer if the Chief Executive Officer continues to provide services to the Company through the date of such change in control.